Zortrax3D/MarlinZortraxM200/README.md

 **Set baudrate to 250000**

-**Caution**: if you are going to use debugger, know that any attempt to read or write from/to flash memory will result in mass erase of the flash.
+**Caution**: if you are going to use debugger (ST-Link), know that any attempt to read or write from/to flash memory will result in mass erase of the flash.
 It will erase the the bootloader and all the settings, including lifetimer, serial number and hardware version, as flash memory of chip is read out protection enabled at production!
 If that happens you won't be able to use official firmware anymore!

 ---